Why the AFFF Firefighting Foam Cases Still Haven't Settled

 The scale is staggering.
 As of early 2026 the MDL had something on the order of 15,000 cases pending, and it kept growing month over month as more people connected an old diagnosis to their exposure.
 That growth is itself a clue about the timeline, because a defendant trying to size up a settlement is aiming at a target that keeps getting bigger.

-Here's a distinction worth pinning down, because headlines blur it constantly.
 The water-contamination side has seen big money already.
 3M agreed to a multibillion-dollar deal with public water systems, and DuPont, Chemours, and Corteva reached a settlement north of a billion dollars on similar claims.
 Those resolve the cost of cleaning up polluted water supplies.

 The personal-injury side, the people with cancer, has not settled.
 No global deal exists for those plaintiffs as of spring 2026.
 So someone can read "AFFF settlement, over a billion dollars" and reasonably assume the injured firefighters got paid, when what actually happened is the water utilities did.
 Two different tracks, two different timelines.

-Why these are so hard to settle
+Why are the AFFF cases so hard to settle?

 Most mass torts are, at bottom, a giant pile of personal-injury claims, and the math to settle them is ugly but knowable.
 AFFF is harder, and the reason is the mix.